FredKruse/writingtool/src/main/resources/README.txt

-LanguageTool, a proof-reading tool for English, German, Polish, French, Dutch, Russian and more languages
+WritingTool (a LibreOffice Extension based on LanguageTool)

-Copyright (C) 2005-2023 the LanguageTool community and Daniel Naber (www.danielnaber.de)
+Copyright (C) 2024 Fred Kruse (https://fk-es.de)

-See https://www.languagetool.org for more information
+See https://fk-es.de for more information